wwarthen/RomWBW/ReadMe.txt

 program to complete the process.

 The XM application generally tries to detect the hardware you are using and adapt to it.
-However, you must ensure that you have a realiable serial connection.
-You must also ensure that the speed of the connection is not too fast for XModem to handle.
+However, you must ensure that you have a reliable serial connection.
+You must also ensure that the speed of the connection is not too fast for XModem to service.
 Alternatively, you can ensure that hardware flow control is working properly.

 There is an odd interaction between XModem and partner terminal programs that can occur.
-Essentially, after launching XM, you must start the protocol on your modern computer fairly quickly (usually about 20 seconds or so).
+Essentially, after launching XM, you must start the protocol on your modern computer fairly quickly (usually in about 20 seconds or so).
 So, if you do not pick a file on your modern computer quickly enough, you will find that the transfer completes about 16K, then hangs.
-The interaction that casuses this is beyond the scope of this document.
+The interaction that causes this is beyond the scope of this document.

 Disk Image Transfers